Skip to Content

 Approximately 26 inches X 26 inches

-Hints to changing the size:
+How to change the size:

-To make the blanket wider or narrower, increase or decrease by 2 stitches.
-This afghan uses even stitches.
-To make this longer or shorter, simply increase or decrease the number of rows.
 However, to keep the symmetrical look of the afghan, be sure to count out the rows and whatever you do on one end, you should repeat on the other end.

-Starting a New Skein:
+How to Start a New Skein:

 When starting a new skein, begin using the skein at the start of the row for best results.